 This concludes the 2020 update!
 If you have any cool books or eBooks that you want to add to this list, reach out on twitter and let us know why we should add it to the list.

 ‘Sprint’ outlines the framework used by companies like Google to quickly move from idea to prototype, to real-world feedback.
 The emphasis is on using agile product management techniques to save countless hours and pounds.
 The book also contains a wealth of additional resources and product management tools that will prove invaluable to any product manager.

 This straightforward guide offers the essential agile product management tools and techniques needed to move from idea to validation.
 It's a manual for UX and product strategy concepts, as well as a step-by-step guide for effectively implementing UX strategy.

 Written by an experienced start-up founder – this New York Times Best Seller explains how the fault of many start-up companies is in failing to understand what their customers actually want.
 To put this right, ‘The Lean Startup’ suggests that you strip it all back to a simple MVP, based directly on customer feedback – and scale from there.

 Why do some products become the next big thing that users just can't stop using?
 What is it that makes products habit-forming?
-‘Hooked’ answers these questions by laying out the “hook cycle” – a four-stage process that subtly prompts user behaviour over and over.
-Behavioural design concepts are explained using examples from companies like Twitter, Instagram and Pinterest.
+‘Hooked’ answers these questions by laying out the “hook cycle” – a four-stage process that subtly prompts user behavior over and over.
+Behavioral design concepts are explained using examples from companies like Twitter, Instagram, and Pinterest.